elifesciences/tech-team/incidents/2020-10-23-search-timeouts.md

 ## Impact

+- Articles published during the outage not appearing on the home page or listings.
 - Search function was not working.
 - Listing on various sections of the site would fail to load, e.g specifc listing pages that weren't cached.
 - Various pages on the site would only partially load, e.g. article pages.